IIIF/api/source/api/annex/notes/design_patterns.md

 > [Discuss](https://github.com/IIIF/iiif.io/issues/1036)

-IIIF specifications follow resource-centric design patterns and use [REST][rest] interfaces, rather than service or operation-centric design patterns.
+IIIF specifications follow resource-centric design patterns, for example by using [REST][rest] interfaces rather than service or operation-centric design patterns.
 This carries on from the previous design patterns, and serves to provide a consistent and coherent pattern across many different functional areas.

 The intent of adopting this pattern is to ensure that the specifications are cacheable and performant, at the same time as being easy to understand and implement.